tensorflow/community/rfcs/20190509-keras-saved-model.md

 **Non-goals:**

 - Serializing custom training loops.
 Only the standard `model.compile` to `model.fit` use case is covered.
+Custom training loops may still be saved by wrapping it in a tf.function, and passing it to the `signatures` argument or setting it as an attribute of the model (e.g. model.train_loop = ...).
 - Changing existing serialization formats

 ## Motivation